 The first time I saw the preview for The Peanuts Movie, I knew right away that we had to see it.

-Once we got in the theatre, the three of us settled down in the middle of the second to last row.
+Once we got in the theater, the three of us settled down in the middle of the second to last row.
 I got comfortable, leaning my head on Allan’s shoulder to my left.

-About mid-way through the movie, without even realising it, I shifted to the middle of my seat.
+About mid-way through the movie, without even realizing it, I shifted to the middle of my seat.
 Shortly after, someone behind me tapped me on the shoulder.